fma2/pcp-intro-web-development-2016/assignments/homework-week2.md

 ####Review:

 - Review CSS layout - complete the ["Learn CSS Layout" tutorial](http://learnlayout.com/)

+####Practice:

+#####Browser-based coding program

-- **Review with a browser-based coding program**.
+- **Practice with a browser-based coding program**.
 There are numerous browser-based programs (e.g., Codecademy, Dash) to learn how to code.
 While they are somewhat lacking as learning tools, they’re excellent for review.
 You will be going through Codecademy CSS as a refresher.
 To do the assignment:

 	- Go to [http://www.codecademy.com/](http://www.codecademy.com/) and create an account
 	- Then, go to [http://www.codecademy.com/en/tracks/web](http://www.codecademy.com/en/tracks/web)